NubeIO/rubix-ce-docs/docs/rubix-ce/setup/getting-started.md

 ![delete-button.png](../img/apps/delete-button.png)  Delete button is used for deleting an object for delete to work please select one or more items in the table

-## Sidebar

-The sidebar is they way to navigate between supervisors, devices, protocols and sensors

 ## Supervisors